tranvanh/chicken-curry/docs/tensor.md

 ## Computation Graph Output

 Each tensor records the operation that produced it and the parent tensors used by that operation.
-This is currently a display/debug feature, not automatic differentiation.
+The graph is used for display/debug output and for reverse-mode automatic differentiation through `backward()`.

 ```rust
 let tensor = Tensor::ones(vec![2, 2])?;